puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/data-flows/index.md

 ### CLI, direct to device, plaintext interface

-Flow of reading / writing arbitrary commands to a CLI device.
+Flow for reading/writing arbitrary commands to a CLI device.

-1. User sends HTTP POST REST (rpc) request into Uniconfig
+1. The User sends an HTTP POST REST (rpc) request to Uniconfig.
-    * URL specifies Uniconfig defined execute-and-read or execute-and-expect RPC
+    * URL specifies Uniconfig defined execute-and-read or execute-and-expect RPC.
-    * URL needs to specify
+    * URL must specify the following:
-        * `topology=cli` - to specify CLI managed device
+        * `topology=cli` - CLI-managed device
-        * `node=<nodeID>` - to specify which managed device
+        * `node=<nodeID>` - specific managed device
-3. Restconf invokes an asynchronous RPC on the southbound layer, but blocks until it completes
+2. Restconf invokes an asynchronous RPC on the southbound layer, but blocks until it completes.
-4. CLI layer invokes generic implementation of the plaintext access RPC and returns output from device as is
+3. The CLI layer invokes a generic implementation of the plaintext access RPC and returns output from the device as is.
-6. Restconf receives the data from CLI layer and completes the request
+4. Restconf receives the data from the CLI layer and completes the request.

 ***Restconf example:***

-To send arbitrary command to a device and get response back:
+To send an arbitrary command to a device and receive a response:
 ```
 POST http://localhost:8181/rests/operations/network-topology:network-topology/topology=cli/node=IOS/yang-ext:mount/cli-unit-generic:execute-and-read